 Through active participation in the MOSAIC community, students will:

-The MOSAIC living/learning community is housed in Chardonnay in the Zinfandel Village Complex, which includes Housing Services, Zinfandel Dining Hall, the Post Office, and Zinfandel Pool.
-To maintain a small, close-knit community where students have the opportunity to create one-on-one relationships with faculty and staff associated with the program, space is limited to 50 residents.
+The MOSAIC living/learning community is housed in Semillon in Zinfandel Village, which includes the Residential Life office, Study Lounge, Service Desk, and Zinfandel Pool.
+To maintain a small, close-knit community where students have the opportunity to create one-on-one relationships with faculty and staff associated with the program, space is limited to 46 residents.

 There is no additional fee to participate in the program, even though there are many additional benefits provided by both the Residential Life Office and the academic departments.
-NO English place mentor Math placement.
+No English placement or Math placement requirements.
 Because there is the living component, students must live on-campus in the MOSAIC building their entire freshman year.
 Failure to maintain enrollment in all MOSAIC courses will result in a forfeit of the MOSAIC contract and students will be required to move to a different building or village, space permitting.

 MOSAIC Students become leaders

 One of the signature points of the MOSAIC Program is the utilization of Peer Advisors who play a critical role in connecting the classroom to the living room.
 Each MOSAIC cohort has one Peer Advisor, who is an upperclassman with advanced leadership experience.
-In the fall, the Peer Advisor co-teaches a specialized section of University 102 with a faculty member who his knowledgeable about diversity and social justice.
+In the fall, the Peer Advisor co-teaches a specialized section of University 102 (First Year Experience Transitions course) with a faculty member who is knowledgeable about diversity and social justice.
 The Peer Advisor also sets-up outside of the class field trips, events with faculty members and teaches their students how to set up study groups within their community.
-In the spring, the Peer Advisor independently teaches a weekly one-unit seminar for her/his MOSAIC cohort.Strong Faculty Commitment

-Each MOSAIC group has an academic block consisting of 2 core classes that every student is enrolled in together.
-These classes relate to the theme of the social justice and diversity.
+In the fall, MOSAIC students are enrolled together in University 102 (First Year Experience Transitions course).
+MOSAIC students are also enrolled together in a yearlong course specially reserved for MOSAIC students related to the theme of social justice and diversity, while earning GE credit.
 The classes are integrated into the programs and activities offered in the residential community.
 Therefore, students can apply what they are learning in one class to all the classes and what they are engaging in outside of the classroom.

 The First Year Experience course is the cornerstone for the MOSAIC theme by providing a base from which integration and collaboration among the courses linked to each theme stem.

-2. Choose your desired Living-Learning Community (Co-op, FIG, FYE, or MOSAIC) when you complete your online Housing License Agreement.
+- Select MOSAIC as your desired Academic Community when you complete your online Housing License Agreement.
 This process takes place through the Housing Office in the spring.